 Now that we know why workplace mentoring is hugely beneficial, let’s dive into the different formats mentorship programs can take.

 While workplace socialization is a plus for veteran employees, it’s a must for new hires.
-It’s easy for the new folks to feel left behind, especially in a remote work environment.
-And being left behind has its consequences.
+It’s easy for new folks to feel left behind, especially in a remote work environment, which has consequences.
 According to SHRM, most employees decide whether to stay or go within the first six months.
 In fact, Glassdoor found that a good onboarding process can improve retention by 82%.
 For remote working environments, the stakes are even higher: new hires lack a personal connection and have an even harder time asking questions.

 So we know that a good onboarding process can set your promising new talent up for success, but what is a good onboarding process anyways?